syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Shapes.md

 ---
 layout: post
-title: Shapes in Spreadsheet
+title: Shapes in Windows Forms Spreadsheet control | Syncfusion
-description: How to import charts, sparklines, pictures and textboxes in Spreadsheet
+description: Learn about Shapes support in Syncfusion Windows Forms Spreadsheet control and more details.
 platform: windowsforms
 control: Spreadsheet
 documentation: ug
 ---

-# Shapes
+# Shapes in Windows Forms Spreadsheet
  This section explains how to import charts, sparklines, pictures and textboxes in Spreadsheet.

 ## Charts